A Semi-Orthogonal Decomposition Theorem for Weighted Blowups: Preliminaries

-Given a Fourier-Mukai transform, we have an associated functor $\F \mapsto q_*(p^*\F \otimes \cal{P})$ which admits a right adjoint $\G \mapsto p_*(q^!\G\otimes \cal{P}^\vee)$.
+\begin{definition} Let $\sf{T}$ be a triangulated category.
+Given an object $\F \in \sf{T}$, we write $\langle \F \rangle$ for the smallest strictly full, saturated (i.e. closed under taking summands) triangulated subcategory of $\sf{T}$ containing $\F$. \end{definition} The following simple lemma will turn out useful: \begin{lemma}[{\cite[\href{https://stacks.math.columbia.edu/tag/09SK}{Tag 09SK}]{stax}}] Given any two objects $\E, \F$, the following are equivalent: \begin{enumerate}[label = \normalfont(\roman*)] \item $\Hom(\F, \E[r]) = 0$ for all $r\in \Z$. \item $\Hom(\F', \E) = 0$ for all $\F'\in \langle \F \rangle$. \end{enumerate} \end{lemma} Let us now recall the notion of a semi-orthogonal decomposition: \begin{definition} Let $\sf{T}$ be a triangulated category and $\sf{T}_1,...,\sf{T}_n$ a sequence of full triangulated subcategories.
+We say the sequence is \textit{semi-orthogonal} if each $\sf{T}_i$ is right-admissible (i.e. the inclusions admit a right adjoint) and for any $i < j$ and objects $\F_i\in \sf{T}_i$ and $\F_j\in \sf{T}_j$, we have $\Hom(\F_j, \F_i) = 0$.
+Suppose now $\sf{T}_1,...,\sf{T}_n$ is semi-orthogonal.
+We say the sequence is \textit{full}, or that it is a \textit{semi-orthogonal decomposition} if the smallest strictly full triangulated subcategory containing the $\sf{T}_i$ is $\sf{T}$.
+In this case, we write \end{definition} The following result is our key to showing that a semi-orthogonal sequence is full: \begin{lemma}{\cite[Lemma 6.4]{ConservDesc}} Let $\sf{T}$ be a triangulated category with a generator $\F$ and let $\sf{T}_1,...,\sf{T}_r$ be a semi-orthogonal sequence.
+Then the sequence is full if and only if their triangulated hull contains $\F$. \end{lemma} We now recall the theory of conservative descent, as developed in \cite{ConservDesc}.
+This will allow us to reduce to the affine case.
+Recall that all functors are derived. \begin{definition}[{\cite[Definition 3.3]{ConservDesc}}] Let $S$ be a base algebraic stack and let $X$ and $Y$ be algebraic stacks over $S$.
+A \textit{Fourier-Mukai transform from $X$ to $Y$ over $S$} is a tuple $(K, \cal{P}, p,q)$, where we have the commutative diagram of algebraic stacks: and $\cal{P}$ is a perfect complex on $K$, such that the following hold: \begin{enumerate}[label = \normalfont(\roman*)] \item The maps $p,q$ are perfect (see \cite[\href{https://stacks.math.columbia.edu/tag/0685}{Tag 0685}]{stax} - which generalises easily to stacks), proper and concentrated (see \cite[\S2]{perfect_stax}). \item The object $q^! \O_Y$ is perfect (where $q^!: \Dqc(Y)\rightarrow \Dqc(K)$ is the right adjoint to $Rq_*$ - which exists by \cite[Theorem 4.14]{perfect_stax}). \item Given any flat $u: Y' \rightarrow Y$ with Cartesian square the natural transformations and are isomorphisms. \end{enumerate} \end{definition} \begin{remark} We should really be using $q^\times$ instead of $q^!$.
+However, in all situations dealt with in the paper, the two functors coincide. \end{remark} Given a Fourier-Mukai transform, we have an associated functor $\F \mapsto q_*(p^*\F \otimes \cal{P})$ which admits a right adjoint $\G \mapsto p_*(q^!\G\otimes \cal{P}^\vee)$.
 Moreover, given a flat morphism $S' \rightarrow S$, there is an obvious notion of flat base-change. \begin{theorem}[{\cite[Theorem 6.1]{ConservDesc}}] Let $S$ be a base algebraic stack.
 Let $X_1,...,X_n$ and $Y$ be algebraic stacks over $S$ and let $\Phi_i: \Dqc(X_i)\rightarrow \Dqc(Y)$ be (the associated functors of) Fourier-Mukai transforms over $S$.
-Let $S' \rightarrow S$ be a faithfully flat map and denote the base-changes by $X_i', Y', \Phi_i'$ etc. \begin{enumerate}[label = \normalfont(\roman*)] \item If $\Phi_i'$ is fully faithful, then so is $\Phi_i$. \item Assuming all the $\Phi_i'$ are fully faithful, if $\im \Phi_1',...,\im \Phi_n'$ is a semi-orthogonal sequence in $\Dqc(Y')$, then so is $\im \Phi_1,...,\im \Phi_n$ in $\Dqc(Y)$. \item If $\im \Phi_1',...,\im \Phi_n'$ is a semi-orthogonal decomposition of $\Dqc(Y')$, then $\im \Phi_1,...,\im \Phi_n$ is a semi-orthogonal decomposition of $\Dqc(Y)$. \end{enumerate} \end{theorem} \begin{remark} Note that our definition differs from {\cite[Definition 3.3]{ConservDesc}} slightly, in that {\cite[Definition 3.3]{ConservDesc}} further requires $p_*$ and $q_*$ preserve perfect and pseudo-coherent complexes.
+Let $S' \rightarrow S$ be a faithfully flat map and denote the base-changes by $X_i', Y', \Phi_i'$ etc. \begin{enumerate}[label = \normalfont(\roman*)] \item If $\Phi_i'$ is fully faithful, then so is $\Phi_i$. \item Assuming all the $\Phi_i'$ are fully faithful, if $\im \Phi_1',...,\im \Phi_n'$ is a semi-orthogonal sequence in $\Dqc(Y')$, then so is $\im \Phi_1,...,\im \Phi_n$ in $\Dqc(Y)$. \item If $\im \Phi_1',...,\im \Phi_n'$ is a semi-orthogonal decomposition of $\Dqc(Y')$, then $\im \Phi_1,...,\im \Phi_n$ is a semi-orthogonal decomposition of $\Dqc(Y)$. \end{enumerate} \end{theorem} \begin{remark} Note that our definition differs from {\cite[Definition 3.3]{ConservDesc}} slightly, in that {\cite[Definition 3.3]{ConservDesc}} further requires $Rp_*$ and $Rq_*$ preserve perfect and pseudo-coherent complexes.
 However, this requirement is used only to show that the induced functor preserves perfect and (locally bounded) pseudo-coherent complexes respectively.
 The advantage of this requirement is that Theorem \ref{thm-cons-desc} works with the categories of perfect and (locally bounded) pseudo-coherent complexes in place of $\Dqc$ - however its absence does not affect the corresponding statement for $\Dqc$ itself.